matthewvilaysack/Maze/README.txt

-A generated maze using the BFS algorithm with stacks and queues.
+Generate a maze of custom dimensions using the BFS algorithm with stacks and queues.

 Group members:
   Jennifer Kim - https://github.com/jenniferkimm